casadi/casadi/doxygen/pages/Installation.md

 Once the library is installed, you can use it in your own projects.

-It is highly recommended to have a look at the `examples/CMake/Solver` example project, but in short:
+It is highly recommended to have a look at the
+@ref cmake_examples "`examples/CMake/Solver` example project",
+but in short:

 **main.cpp**
 ```cpp